This post may contain affiliate links. You can read my disclosure page for more information.

 By then I knew I wanted to do some Christmas book folding patterns.
 I have found Etsy to have a really good assortment of patterns and they are reasonably priced.

 I chose to advance a bit and do a “cut and fold” pattern I found on Etsy, and the lady who created it emailed a helpful video tutorial showing how to do it.
 That was invaluable.
 I’m a visual learner so once I saw her do it I totally got what to do.

 I made this Santa.
 Isn’t he just the cutest?

 When my daughter came home for Thanksgiving I showed her what I had made and showed her how to do it, so she made this adorable peeking reindeer to go with Santa.

-We put them on our mantel as Christmas decorations.
+We put them on our mantle as Christmas decorations.

-When my mom came down for Christmas we showed her how to do book folding and she went home and made a George Washington pattern for her annual Daughters of the American Revolution George Washington Tea.
+We showed my mom how to do book folding and she made a George Washington pattern for her annual Daughters of the American Revolution George Washington Tea.
 Complete with a little bow for his ponytail. 🙂

 Here’s an example of a pattern you might see with measurements:

 Here’s an example of a pattern with a drawing that you use to mark and fold your book: